Zeuxis (painter): Painting contest

 According to the Naturalis Historia by Pliny the Elder, Zeuxis and his contemporary Parrhasius (of Ephesus and later Athens) staged a contest to determine the greater artist.
 When Zeuxis unveiled his painting of grapes, they appeared so real that birds flew down to peck at them.
 But when Parrhasius, whose painting was concealed behind a curtain, asked Zeuxis to pull aside that curtain, the curtain itself turned out to be a painted illusion.
 Parrhasius won, and Zeuxis said, "I have deceived the birds, but Parrhasius has deceived Zeuxis."
-This story was commonly referred to in 18th- and 19th-century art theory to promote spatial illusion in painting.
-A similar anecdote says that Zeuxis once drew a boy holding grapes, and when birds, once again, tried to peck them, he was extremely displeased, stating that he must have painted the boy with less skill, since the birds would have feared to approach otherwise.
+This story was commonly referred to in 18th and 19th-century art theory to promote spatial illusion in painting.
+A similar anecdote says that Zeuxis once drew a boy holding grapes, and when birds, once again, tried to peck them, he was extremely displeased, stating that he must have painted the boy with less skill since the birds would have feared to approach otherwise.

-Trivia
+Death

+According to the Roman grammarian Festus, Zeuxis died laughing at a picture of an old woman he had just painted.

+The legend is mentioned in Karel van Mander's Schilder-boeck (1604) and is known by later artists who alluded to the story in their self-portraits, such as Rembrandt's Self-Portrait as Zeuxis Laughing (c.
+1662), Aert de Gelder's Self-Portrait as Zeuxis (1685), and possibly Jean-Étienne Liotard's Self-Portrait Laughing (c.
+1770).

+Literary References

 Zeuxis is briefly mentioned in the preface of Don Quixote by Cervantes:

 Of all this there will be nothing in my book, for I have nothing to quote in the margin or to note at the end, and still less do I know what authors I follow in it, to place them at the beginning, as all do, under the letters A, B, C, beginning with Aristotle and ending with Xenophon, or Zoilus, or Zeuxis, though one was a slanderer and the other a painter.

+and is mentioned by Laurence Sterne in Tristram Shandy :

+[…] it was as casual as the foam of Zeuxis his horse […]

+Also by Mark Twain in The Innocents Abroad:

+As we turned and moved again through the temple, I wished that the illustrious men who had sat in it in the remote ages could visit it again and reveal themselves to our curious eyes—Plato, Aristotle, Demosthenes, Socrates, Phocion, Pythagoras, Euclid, Pindar, Xenophon, Herodotus, Praxiteles and Phidias, Zeuxis the painter.